Dunbar P. Birnie, III

 Dr. Birnie is the Faculty Lead for Rutgers for the NE Region I-Corps Hub and was the PI on the Rutgers I-Corps Site Grant .
 Dunbar has participated as an academic lead for a National I-Corps team.
 He received his BS and PhD degrees from MIT and is deeply involved in solar innovation at many levels.
 His class on “Solar Cell Design and Processing” integrates innovation and practical engineering knowledge to help students evaluate new solar technologies as daily class discussion topics.
 Prof. Birnie has been modeling and measuring how solar power overlaps with the emergence of electric transportation through his “Solar-2-Vehicle Project”.
 Through various NSF funding he has worked extensively on dye sensitized solar cells and improving the nanoporosity channels that are important for enhancing efficiency.
 Present device-level work is aimed at wide-band-gap thin-film semiconductors to pair with silicon for application in 1-sun tandem architecture modules.
 The Birnie group is also actively involved in entrepreneurship related to renewable energy research and actively working to translate in-the-lab discoveries to commercial success.

-Associate Director, Office of Economic Development & Innovation, NJAES, Founder and Chair of the Rutgers Entrepreneurship Coalition
+Associate Director, Office of Economic Development & Innovation, NJAES,

-Lori Dars is a Lead Instructor for the Northeast Region I-Corps Hub.
+Lori Dars is a Regional Instructor Trainer and Diversity and Inclusion Lead for the Northeast Region I-Corps Hub.
 Previously, she was the Director of Rutgers NSF-funded I-Corps Site, overseeing all aspects of the program including recruiting, marketing, program design, and resources for teams upon completion of I-Corps.
 Her passion for I-Corps began in 2014 when she recruited Rutgers teams for the National I-Corps program while a member of the Technology Transfer Office’s New Ventures and Entrepreneurship Team and saw how impactful the program could be.
 Lori is an Adviser for the Masters in Business and Science Externship Program, guiding student project teams, teaching leadership labs and recruiting organizations.
 She also provides leadership and support for NJAES programs and resources that facilitate collaborations between the University, industry, and government, and has active roles on committees within the New Jersey Big Data Alliance.
 She is the founder of Rutgers Entrepreneurship Coalition which promotes and organizes events and opportunities for students including Rutgers Innovation and Entrepreneurship Expos, UPitchNJ and others.
 Prior to joining Rutgers, Lori worked in various industry positions in corporate communications, marketing, and business development overseeing activities for a variety of products and services.
 She holds a BA in Communications from the University of Delaware and an M.B.A. from Rutgers University.

 Mark DeGuzman is the Coordinator for the Northeast I-Corps Hub and is the Program Manager for the I-Corps Fellowship.
 Previously, he was the Manager for the Rutgers I-Corps Site where he developed the program curriculum, did recruiting, interviewing, trained and mentored teams, and handled financial management and program evaluation, among other activities.
 His instructional focus is on Customer Discovery activities and skills-based training.
 He participated as the Entrepreneurial Lead for the National I-Corps Teams Program under Dr. Murnick in the development of a Laser-based Radiocarbon Analyzer for Pharmaceutical and Environmental Monitoring applications.
 He is based in the Physics Department in Rutgers-Newark and Materials Science Engineering Department in Rutgers-New Brunswick.
 Mark completed a BS in Materials Science Engineering from Rutgers College of Engineering and an MBA at the Rutgers Business School studying wealth creation through technology commercialization and management.